 Information notice on the protection of personal data at the University of Namur

-Why an information leaflet?
+Why an information notice?

 Personal data is processed when information relating to natural persons is used by automated means (for example, by computerized processes) or in files.
 To carry out its missions, the University of Namur (or UNamur) is required to process personal data.
 These are subject to regulations on the protection of personal data, which require a certain transparency concerning the processing that is carried out.